adelheidsoftware/adelheid-website/src/assets/markdown/tooling.md

 We use **GDScript** and **C#** for our games.

-Our first game, [Postbound!](/games/postbound), was programmed entirely in GDScript.
+Our first game, [Postbound!](/games/postbound), was initially programmed entirely in GDScript, and later ported to C#.

 ### Art